class Bluetooth

 bluetooth.start_scan(timeout)

 Starts performing a scan listening for BLE devices sending advertisements.
 This function always returns immediately, the scanning will be performed on the background.
 The return value is None.
-After starting the scan the function get_adv() can be used to retrieve the advertisements messages from the FIFO.
-The internal FIFO has space to cache 16 advertisements.
+After starting the scan the function

 The arguments are:

-• timeout specifies the amount of time in seconds to scan for advertisements, cannot be zero.
+timeoutspecifies the amount of time in seconds to scan for advertisements, cannot be zero.
 If timeout is > 0, then the BLE radio will listen for advertisements until the specified value in seconds elapses.
-If timeout < 0, then there’s no timeout at all, and stop_scan() needs to be called to cancel the scanning process.
+If timeout < 0, then there’s no timeout at all, andstop_scan() needs to be called to cancel the scanning process.

 Examples: